 - comments and recommendations from the Faculty/School Board; and

 - response of the programme to the comments and recommendations from the Faculty Board.

-The Faculty Boards will discuss the individual QA Reports received and consider the Comprehensive Report on Ug and TPg programmes (Comprehensive Report Rubrics and Comprehensive Report Template) prepared by the Dean for scrutiny of the QAC.
+The Faculty Boards will discuss the individual QA Reports received and consider the Comprehensive Report on Ug and TPg programmes (Comprehensive Report Template) prepared by the Dean for scrutiny of the QAC.

-The QAC will then review and discuss the Comprehensive Reports received from Faculties/Schools, and makes comments and recommendations for programme enhancement.
-The QAC will prepare and submit to the Senate its Summary Reports on the Annual Programme QA Reports and provide inputs for on-going improvement and monitoring purposes.
+The QAC will then review and discuss the Comprehensive Reports received from Faculties/Schools, and make comments and recommendations for programme enhancement.
+The QAC will prepare and submit to the Senate its Summary Report on the Annual Programme QA Reports and provide inputs for on-going improvement and monitoring purposes.

 All SDPUs are required to submit their Annual Reports (Template) to the Quality Assurance Sub-committee on Sub-degree Programmes (QF Level 4) (QASC (QF Level 4)) and QASC (QF Levels 1-3) in September/October each year to report on the major decisions and quality assurance issues of their Sub-degree (SD) programmes in the past academic year, their strategic plans for programme development and achievements of Key Performance Indicators (KPIs).

 Upon deliberation of the Annual Reports, the two QASCs will prepare their respective Summary Reports on SD Programmes for submission to the Quality Assurance Committee (QAC) and Senate.